izure1/klaf/docs/document/README.md

 For example, if you want the **name** attribute to accept only strings, you can implement it like this: `validate: (v) => typeof v === 'string'`.

+#### index (optional)

+This value is optional and defaults to **false**.

+It is a boolean value that determines whether to create an index for the property.
+If this value is set to **true**, a B+tree structure is created for the property, which can significantly improve the performance of search queries using this property.

+However, creating indexes can increase the size of the database file and slow down write/update operations.
+Therefore, it is recommended to use indexes only for properties that have unique values across all documents.

 ### Scheme structure change

 However, you may want to extend the properties of the scheme.
 For example, let's say you want to add a **student** property that you didn't have before.